-This conference will explore the future for London’s night time economy.
+This conference explored the future for London’s night-time economy.

-Discussion will bring out latest thinking on supporting growth and productivity in the night-time industries, as well as managing impact on public services, businesses and residents.
+Discussion brought out latest thinking on supporting growth and productivity in the night-time industries, as well as managing impact on public services, businesses and residents.

-The discussion is timed as the London Night Czar, Amy Lamé, develops a vision for London as a 24-hour city, in conjunction with the Night Time Commission - and will be informed by the review of the London Plan, and the development of Night-Time Economy Supplementary Planning Guidance, expected to be published in the summer.
+The discussion was timed as the London Night Czar, Amy Lamé, developed a vision for London as a 24-hour city, in conjunction with the Night Time Commission - and was informed by the review of the London Plan, and the development of Night-Time Economy Supplementary Planning Guidance.

-The seminar also follows the final report of the House of Lords Select Committee on the Licensing Act 2003, which called for the abolition of local authority licensing committees, as well as the use of minimum unit pricing for alcohol across the UK, if its use is found to be lawful and effective in Scotland.
+The seminar also followed the final report of the House of Lords Select Committee on the Licensing Act 2003, which called for the abolition of local authority licensing committees, as well as the use of minimum unit pricing for alcohol across the UK and if its use is found to be lawful and effective in Scotland.

 - The future growth of London’s night-time economy - setting out a vision for London;

 - Planning, licensing and challenges for ensuring town centres flourish within the Capital;

 - The impact of the Licensing Act 2003 on night-time economies in the UK;